Haryana health department asks Civil Surgeons for compliance of Covid-related measures | Health

 - India

-Amid a rising number of COVID-19 cases in some countries, including China, Haryana's Health Department has issued guidelines directing all Civil Surgeons in the state to ensure compliance of various measures across all health facilities.
+Amid a surge in Covid cases in some countries, Haryana's Health Department has issued guidelines directing all civil surgeons in the state to ensure compliance of various measures across all health facilities.

-All healthcare workers should wear face masks and practise hand hygiene while delivering patient care, according to the letter from Director General Health Services, Haryana, Sonia Trikha to all the Civil Surgeons in the state written on Thursday.
+All healthcare workers should wear face masks and practise hand hygiene while delivering patient care, the letter from Sonia Trikha, Haryana's Director General Health Services stated on Thursday.

+Health Minister Anil Vij, who attended the Covid review meeting chaired by Union Health Minister Mansukh Mandaviya with all state ministers through video conferencing, said in view of the possibility of resurgence of the infection, a mock drill will be conducted on December 27 in the state.

+Arrangements for flu corners will be made in every hospital so that the infected patients can be isolated there.
+Similarly, the Reverse Transcription-Polymerase Chain Reaction Test (RTPCR) test will be conducted for flu, severe acute respiratory infection-like cases, an official statement quoting Vij said.

 ''Flu corners should get designated in all health facilities, if not done already,'' it added.

-Earlier on Thursday, Haryana's Health Minister Anil Vij had said there was no need to panic, but asked people to voluntarily follow precautionary measures like wearing of masks in crowded places and using hand sanitiser.
+Earlier on Thursday, Vij said there was no need to panic, but asked people to voluntarily follow precautionary measures like wearing masks in crowded places and using hand sanitiser.

 Vij had said if any specific guidelines or directions relating to Covid come from the Centre, they will be fully implemented in the state.